arnoldrobbins/qed-archive/README.md

 of the QED version for which they apply.
 Each directory has its own `README.md` file.

-* `sds-940`: QED for the XXX 930 and 940 systems in the late 1960s.
+* `sds-940`: QED for the SDS 930 and 940 systems in the late 1960s.

-* `multics`: What seems to be the last version of QED for MULTICS, 19xx.
+* `multics`: What seems to be the last version of QED for MULTICS.

 * `usenix-80-caltech`: QED scripts from a 1980 USENIX software
 distribution tape.
-P

 * `unix-1985`: My tarball from 1987.
-The files therein have dates in XXXX 1985.
+The files therein have dates in April 1985.

 * `unix-1992`: A tarball supplied to me by Rob Pike, one of the original authors of QED for Unix when at the University of Toronto.
 The files